Akimel Oʼodham

-The Akimel O'odham are closely related to the Ak-Chin O'odham, now forming the Ak-Chin Indian Community.
-They are also related to the Sobaipuri, whose descendants reside on the San Xavier Indian Reservation or Wa꞉k (together with the Tohono O'odham), and in the Salt River Indian Community.
-Together with the related Tohono O'odham ("Desert People") and the Hia C-ed O'odham ("Sand Dune People"), the Akimel O'odham form the Upper Oʼodham or Upper Pima (also known as Pima Alto).
+The Akimel Oʼodham are closely related to the Ak-Chin Oʼodham, now forming the Ak-Chin Indian Community.
+They are also related to the Sobaipuri, whose descendants reside on the San Xavier Indian Reservation or Wa꞉k (together with the Tohono Oʼodham), and in the Salt River Indian Community.
+Together with the related Tohono Oʼodham ("Desert People") and the Hia C-ed Oʼodham ("Sand Dune People"), the Akimel Oʼodham form the Upper Oʼodham.

+Name

+Oʼotham and Oʼodham are the Oʼodham terms for "river people".

-The short name, "Pima", is believed to have come from the phrase pi 'añi mac or pi mac, meaning "I don't know," which they used repeatedly in their initial meetings with Spanish colonists.
-The latter referred to them as the Pima.
-This term was adopted by later English speakers: traders, explorers and settlers.
+They were formerly known as Pima, which may have come from the phrase pi ʼañi mac or pi mac, meaning "I don't know," which they used repeatedly in their initial meetings with Spanish colonists.
+The Spanish referred to them as the Pima.
+English-speaking traders, explorers, and settlers adopted this term.

+The Akimel Oʼodham called themselves Othama until the first account of interaction with non-Native Americans was recorded.

 History prior to 1688

-The Pima Indians called themselves Othama until the first account of interaction with non-Native Americans was recorded.
-Spanish missionaries recorded Pima villages known as Kina, Equituni and Uturituc.
-European Americans later corrupted the miscommunication into Pimos, which was adapted to Pima river people.
-The Akimel Oʼodham people today call their villages District #1 – U's kehk (Blackwater), District #2 – Hashan Kehk (Saguaro Stand), District #3 – Gu꞉U Ki (Sacaton), District #4 – Santan, District #5 – Vah Ki (Casa Blanca), District #6 – Komatke (Sierra Estrella Mountains), and District #7 – Maricopa Colony.

-The Akimel Oʼodham (known as the Pima to anthropologists) are a subgroup of the Upper Oʼodham or Upper Pima (also known as Pima Alto), whose lands were known in Spanish as Pimería Alta.
-These groups are culturally related.
-They are thought to be culturally descended from the group classified in archaeology as the Hohokam.
-The term Hohokam is a derivative of the Oʼodham word Huhugam (pronounced hoo-hoo-gahm), which is literally translated as "those who have gone before," meaning "The Ancestors."

-The Pima Alto or Upper Pima groups were subdivided by scholars on the basis of cultural, economic and linguistic differences into two main groupings: